Crested porcupine: Distribution and habitat

 The crested porcupine is found in Italy, North Africa, and sub-Saharan Africa.
 In the Mediterranean, it is known from mainland Italy and the island of Sicily, Morocco, Algeria, and Tunisia; they are also recorded in Ghana, Libya and along the Egyptian coast.
 It has been recorded from sea level to 2550 m in Moroccan Anti-Atlas.
-The porcupine was thought to have been introduced to Italy by the Romans, but fossil and subfossil remains suggest it may have been present in Europe in the Upper Pleistocene.

-The crested porcupine is native to Algeria, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d'Ivoire, Democratic Republic of the Congo, Eritrea, Ethiopia, Gambia, Ghana, Djibouti, Guinea, Guinea-Bissau, Italy, Kenya, Liberia, Libya, Mali, Mauritania, Morocco, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, Sudan, South Sudan, Tanzania, Togo, Tunisia and Uganda.
+The crested porcupine is native to Algeria, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d'Ivoire, Democratic Republic of the Congo, Eritrea, Ethiopia, Gambia, Ghana, Djibouti, Guinea, Guinea-Bissau, Italy, Kenya, Liberia, Libya, Mali, Morocco, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, Sudan, South Sudan, Tanzania, Togo, Tunisia and Uganda.
 It may be locally extinct in Egypt.

 Behaviour and ecology

 The crested porcupine is a terrestrial mammal; it very seldom climbs trees, but can swim.
 It is nocturnal and monogamous.
 The crested porcupine takes care of the young for an extended period, and small family groups consist of the adult pair and young of various ages.
 In defense, when disturbed, they raise and fan their quills to make themselves look bigger.
 If continually bothered, the crested porcupine will stamp its feet, whirr the quills, and charge the disturber back end first trying to stab the enemy with the thicker, shorter quills.
 These attacks are known to have killed lions, leopards, hyenas, and even humans.

 Crested porcupines have been known to collect thousands of bones that they find at night.
 They are mostly nocturnal, and they may come upon the skeletons of animals.
 They collect these bones and store them in an underground chamber or cave.